openmrs/openmrs-book-guide/openmrs-information-model.md

 ## Allergy lists

-OpenMRS lets you manually maintain anAllergy Listfor a patient, including the allergen, reaction, severity, etc.
+OpenMRS lets you manually maintain an **Allergy List** for a patient, including the allergen, reaction, severity, etc.

 This list is managed separately from Observations: observing an allergic reaction to a drug does not automatically add an Allergy to the list.